Is Aquamarine a Gemstone or Crystal? A Complete Guide for Buyers

 Aquamarine is a gemstone (beryl family), not a crystal like quartz.
 Its durability, color range, and relative affordability make it a favorite for jewelry lovers.

 Whether you’re drawn to its calming blue hues or its astrological ties to Pisces and March birthdays, aquamarine is a timeless choice.
 Ready to buy?
 Now you can shop smarter!
-SHOP NOW

 Leave a Reply